wkeenan21/WilliamKeenan.github.io/_pages/cv.md

 Work experience
 ======
+* **Graduate Research Assistant**
+  * *Colorado State University, Aug 2024 - Present*
+  * I conduct novel research on how wildfire and climate change are affecting the hydrologic systems of the American West.
+  * I help maintain a network of stream gauges, precipitation gauges, and snow stakes in the Cache La Poudre watershed.
+  * Supervisor: Stephanie Kampf
 * **Remote Sensing Contractor**
   * *United States Geological Survey - Geosciences and Environmental Change Science Center, May 2023 - July 2024*
   * I worked on research related to the remote sensing of surface water - lakes, rivers, and wetlands.